-In this paper we presented FAR, a new face-aware mobicast routing protocol which, in theory, reliably delivers mobicast message spatially and has good mobicast temporal characteristics.
+In this paper we presented FAR, a new face-aware mobicast routing protocol which, in theory, reliably delivers message spatially and has good mobicast temporal characteristics.
 This protocol relies on the notion of spatial neighborhoods and features a novel timed face-aware forwarding method.
-Since mobicast belongs to a new spatiotemporal multicast paradigm we proposed and there exists no close protocol for interesting and fair quantitative comparison, we focus on analyzing the qualitative perspectives of this protocol such as theoretical delivery accuracy, protocol cost and optimization opportunities.
+Since mobicast belongs to a new spatiotemporal multicast paradigm and there exists no close protocol for interesting and fair quantitative comparison, we focused on analyzing the qualitative perspectives of this protocol, e.g., theoretical delivery accuracy, protocol cost and optimization opportunities.
 Besides proving that the FAR protocol achieves reliable spatial delivery, we estimated the size of its routing table in random wireless ad hoc networks via geometric analysis, and found that it is on the order of 10 entries.
-The latter is verified by statistical study of spatial neighborhood sizes on planar graphs.
-Furthermore, we also presented a novel spatial neighborhood discovery protocol and addressed key issues a spatial neighborhood discovery protocol must face, such as face identification, discovery termination, and duplicate elimination.
-Besides the novel merits of the FAR protocol and the spatial neighborhood discovery protocol, we believe this study, especially the proven theorems and the insight gained from statistical study about spatial neighborhood properties, helps to build a solid foundation for spatiotemporal protocol analysis in wireless ad hoc networks.
+The latter finding was verified by a statistical study of spatial neighborhood sizes on planar graphs.
+Furthermore, we also presented a novel spatial neighborhood discovery protocol and addressed key issues a spatial neighborhood discovery protocol must consider, such as face identification, discovery termination, and duplicate elimination.
+The cost and reliability of the FAR protocol is also studied via NS2 network simulation, and is compared to two other approaches.
+The result clearly show the advantages of FAR in achieving the reliability of spatial delivery and low slack-time with relatively low overhead.
+Besides the novelty of the FAR and spatial neighborhood discovery protocol, we believe that this study helps to build a solid foundation for spatiotemporal protocol analysis in wireless ad hoc networks.